 How to Thoroughly Spy On Your Competition

-Okay, maybe spy is a little strong but experience tells me that most small business don’t know much at all about what their greatest competitors are up to when it comes to marketing.
+Okay, maybe spy is a little strong but experience tells me that most small businesses don’t know much at all about what their greatest competitors are up to when it comes to marketing.

 I know you don’t really have any competition because you provide such a superior product and experience, but setting up a competitor specific listening station can uncover some useful insights.